Jesp9025/The-Cube-Game/README.md

 # The-Cube-Game
 Programming project.
 We are making a game called Cube Game

-The game is about guessing the correct answer for each question.
-If you guess correct, you get 1 point.
-You need 10 points to win the game.
-If you fail a minigame/question, you lose 1 point.
+The game is about winning each minigame to defeat the dragon If you win a minigame, you deal damage to the dragon If you lose, the dragon regenerates some health